Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

 The port boat and another capsized lifeboat were righted and bailed and the 33 survivors distributed themselves in them.
 They reached the coast of Portugese East Africa on July 7, where they were taken care of by the lighthouse keeper and his wife.
-The 2nd mate, who had been injured, was sent by plane from Inhambane to Lourenço Marques where he was treated at a hospital for his injuries before being sent with the others to Durban and admitted to a hospital there.
+The 2nd mate, who had been injured, was sent by plane from Inhambane to Lourenço Marques, where he was treated for his injuries at a hospital, before being sent with the others to Durban and admitted to a hospital there.

 Out of a crew of 34 and 2 gunners, 3 crew had drowned, namely the British Radio Operator Benjamin C. Regan, the 3rd engineer (Norwegian) and the South African engineroom boy.
 The 3rd engineer had last been seen lowering himself down into the port boat (the one that capsized).
-From the deck of the U-boat the captain had seen a body in the water which he believed to be that of the engineer.
-He had also seen the radio operator come out of the radio station and going down the side of the ship into the water.
+From the deck of the U-boat, the captain had seen a body in the water which he believed to be that of the engineer.
+He had also seen the radio operator coming out of the radio station and going down the side of the ship into the water.

 Crew List: